Skip to content

 If the upper Strynefjell is closed by snow or fog (possible into early July and from September), ride only the lower 7 km out-and-back from Hjelle and call it a recovery spin.
 Lunch at Gamlebutikken either way.

-We packed up at Geiranger after breakfast, loaded the bikes onto the car, and drove the hour west to Hjelle. **Hjelle Hotell (est. 1894)** sits on the shore of Oppstrynsvatnet — the historic farm-hotel that has been welcoming travellers since the 19th century.
-We parked at the hotel and walked across to Gamlebutikken to fill bottles and pockets.
+We packed up at Geiranger after breakfast, loaded the bikes onto the car, and drove the hour west to Hjelle.
+Hjelle Hotell sits on the shore of Oppstrynsvatnet — we parked at the hotel and walked across to Gamlebutikken to fill bottles and pockets.
 There is no service on the climb itself.

 The Gamle Strynefjellsveg starts climbing the moment you turn onto it.
 Rough asphalt from kilometre zero.
 The first 7 km are gradual — 0.4 to 4% — but you feel the road tilting under you the whole way.
 Then from kilometre 8 the gradient settles in: 6.5%, 7%, 8%.
 Eleven kilometres without a single recovery section.
 You find a rhythm, or you suffer.

-The final ramp to the 1,098m summit hits 8.5%.
+The final kilometres are the steepest of the climb.
 We stopped at the top, took photos, and turned around.
+The only gravel section is a small plateau there before the descent — compact, undramatic on 25 mm tyres.
 No café up here, no service.
 Just the road and the mountains.
-The descent is the same 18 kilometres in reverse, with Oppstrynsvatnet reappearing turkis-green below as we dropped through the cloud layer.
+The descent is the same 18 kilometres in reverse, with Oppstrynsvatnet reappearing turquoise below.

 Back at Hjelle: lunch at Gamlebutikken in the sun, the lake glasslike, the same peaks visible above with snow still on them.
 Then load the bikes and drive home.
-Or — if you have the time — stay another night at Hjelle Hotell.
-Sauna, swim in the glacial lake, eat dinner where 19th century travellers ate.
-The hotel is a destination in its own right.
+Or — if you have the time — stay another night at Hjelle Hotell on Oppstrynsvatnet.
+Sauna, swim in the glacial lake.
+We've stayed there ourselves.

 Download GPX files